blackmesaa/blackmesaa/README.md

 DNC — do not copy my ponies, inspo is okay as long as if its minor

-13- — I prefer to not talk to 13 year olds as i am 15 myself🥲
+13- — I prefer to not talk to 13 year olds or younger as i am 15 myself🥲

 Roblox fandoms — alot of you guys are really strange but i shouldnt be saying anything . . you all are on thin ice